frialey63/cag-mnemonic-code/README.md

 The data processing business of Elliott Computers was taken over by ICT (aka ICL) in 1968 and so knowledge of the language transferred to ICL.
 At ICL in 1967 it was specified into a form which was suitable for incorporation into the City & Guilds examinations 319 and 320.
 This specification is closely related to the original Elliott implementation of 1964.
-A bit later in 1968 the specification was revised by ICL also for the City & Guilds examinations 319, see references below.
+A bit later in 1968 the specification was revised by ICL also for the City & Guilds examination 319, see references below.

-So by the time I encountered the Mnemonic Code in 1981 it was already a fairly old language.
+So by the time I encountered the Mnemonic Code in 1980 it was already a fairly old language.
-At some time in the lead-up to 1981 the AEB examination board in England decided to adopt the City & Guilds Mnemonic Code language to support the teaching of their syllabus.
+At some time in the lead-up to 1980 the AEB examination board in England decided to adopt the City & Guilds Mnemonic Code language to support the teaching of their syllabus.

 *Dedicated to Mr Cook and Mr Cooke my computer science and mathematics teachers at Ashmole School.*

 ## Design Notes

 The scope of this Java implementation is strictly that of the machine independent aspects of the Mnemonic Code language.
-No attempt has been made to simulate the behaviour of the Elliott 903 host involving its numeric representation, math libraries and character set.
+No attempt has been made to simulate the behaviour of the Elliott 903 host involving its numeric representation, math library and character set.
 (The details of these are available in the references and more knowledgeable programmers have undertaken this development for other projects.)
 Similarly the operational procedures involved in controlling the translator and interpreter on the Elliott 903 are outside the scope of this Java implementation.